appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/offline-installation.md

 ```

 :::caution
-This steps will result in system downtime.
+Those steps above will result in system downtime.

-It is recommended to perform this update during a maintenance window when users have been notified and there is no active usage of the system.
+It is recommended to perform those operations during a maintenance window when users have been notified and there is no active usage of the system.

-Ideally, scheduling the update for a time such as 03:00 am, when user activity is typically minimal, will minimize disruptions.
+Ideally, scheduling the update for a time such as 03:00 am, when user activity is typically minimal, will minimize service disruptions.
 :::